Teradata Data Loss Protection: Transient Journal, Fallback, RAID 1, and Clique

 The Clique configuration provides an additional layer of security to the Teradata System by protecting against node failures.
 Group nodes, called Cliques, are formed to cluster AMPs for improved security.

-The AMPs from the unsuccessful node shall be transferred to another node within the same clique and remain fully operational.
+The AMPs from the failed node will be transferred to another node within the same clique and remain fully operational.
 However, the recipient node will incur a heavier workload, leading to a detrimental effect on performance.

 Teradata provides hot standby nodes to overcome this restriction.
 These nodes take over the AMPs in case of a failed node.
 As the AMPs are not involved in routine operations, there is no performance degradation.

-Before the AMP migration, a system reboot and another restart are necessary once the faulty node resumes operation.
+Before the AMP migration, a system reboot is necessary, and another restart is required once the faulty node resumes operation.

 Thanks for the awesome post.